wp-plugins/miniorange-2-factor-authentication/readme.txt

 .
 If your phone is offline, you can use a soft token to login .
 It offers inline registration of users so you can simply activate and configure the plugin and you are all set.

 miniOrange supports 15+ authentication methods.
-For a complete list of authentication methods please visit http://miniorange.com/strong_auth
+For a complete list of authentication methods please visit http://miniorange.com/strong_auth .
+If you want to have any other 2-factor for your WordPress site, <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.

+* One time passcodes (OTP) over SMS
+* OTP over Email
+* OTP over SMS and Email
+* Out of Band SMS
+* Out of Band Email
+* Soft Token
+* Push Notification
+* USB based Hardware token (<b>yubico</b>)
+* Security Questions
+* Mobile Authentication
+* Voice Authentication (Biometrics)
+* Phone Verification
+* Device Identification
+* Location
+* Time of Access
+* User Behavior

+You can choose from any of the above authentication methods to augment your password based authentication. miniOrange authentication service works with all phone types, from landlines to smart-phone platforms.

 For support please email us at info@miniorange.com or call us at +1 978 658 9387